 So Fresh and So Clean DIY Bathroom Sign

-And that’s no lie!
-This sign is so ridiculously easy to put together you’re going to wonder why you haven’t been making signs like this for the past few years or months or whatever.
+This sign is so ridiculously easy to put together you’re going to wonder why you haven’t been making signs for the past few years, months or whatever.

 It’s really that simple!

-So, as you can see, there’s a little bit of space above my toilet in my recently remodeled, remodeled bathroom.
-Isn’t that fun to say?
+As you can see below, there’s a little bit of space above my toilet in my bathroom.

 With that being said, I have a tendency to overdecorate.
 Like, really, really.

-First things first, download this week’s Favorite Freebie Friday So Fresh & So Clean SVG Cut File, and put that bad boy into your Silhouette Studio to be cut out on your Silhouette CAMEO.
-If you need help with this particular step head on over to this tutorial that will assist you with sorting it all out.
+First things first, download the So Fresh & So Clean SVG Cut File, and put it into your Silhouette Studio to be cut out on your Silhouette CAMEO.
+If you need help with this particular step head on over to this tutorial that will assist you.

-Next, cut your file out using your vinyl and mat.
+Next, cut your file out using your Silhouette CAMEO, vinyl and mat.

-Now, personally I like to have a variety of sizes of painted black and/or white 1/2″ cabinet grade plywood available at all times.
+I like to have a variety of sizes of painted black and white 1/2″ cabinet grade plywood available at all times.

 Why?
-Well, for one, I do create a crapload of signs.
-True story.
+Well, for one, I do create a crapload of signs for my shop.